FactFeed/fact-feed/README.md

 ## Getting Started

+To get your development environment set up, follow these steps:

+1.  **Install Dependencies**: From the root of the project, run `npm install`.
+This will install the dependencies for both the frontend and the pre-commit hooks.

+2.  **Set Up Pre-Commit Hooks**: For the first time, you'll need to run `npx lefthook install` from the root of the project.
+This will configure the Git hooks that automatically lint and format your code before you commit.

-*Project setup instructions will be added as development progresses.*
+*Further project setup instructions will be added as development progresses.*

 ## Contributing